How Do I Prove Workplace Discrimination Legally? A Step-by-Step Guide

 You Have More Tools Than You Think

-Getting to grips with workplace discrimination law can feel overwhelming at first, especially when you are already dealing with the stress of the situation itself.
+Navigating workplace discrimination law can feel overwhelming, especially when you’re already dealing with the stress of the situation.
 But the process becomes manageable when you break it into clear steps: document carefully, report formally, file on time, and get legal support when the case calls for it.

 Every piece of evidence you collect and every step you take matters.
-Courts and agencies do not expect you to have everything perfectly organized from day one.
+Courts and agencies don’t expect you to have everything perfectly organized from day one.
 They do expect you to have acted in good faith, documented what you could, and followed the process.

-If you are trying to prove workplace discrimination legally and are unsure where to start, the single most important thing you can do today is begin your incident log and, if you can, consult an employment lawyer for an initial assessment.
+If you’re trying to prove workplace discrimination legally and aren’t sure where to start, the single most important thing you can do today is begin your incident log and, if you can, consult an employment lawyer for an initial assessment.
 Many offer free first consultations.

 Your rights exist whether or not you know exactly how to use them yet.
 Now you have a clearer map.